mctools/mcpl/usage_cmdline.md

                     dating the file header with the correct number of particles.
   -v, --version   : Display version of MCPL installation.
   -h, --help      : Display this usage information (ignores all other options).
 ```

 ## Quick and dirty way to get the mcpltool

 Rather than downloading and building the full MCPL distribution, it is possible to get hold
-of the _mcpltool_ command discussed in the {% include linkpaper.html subsection=2.3
-linkname="paper" %} simply by downloading and saving the
+of the _mcpltool_ command simply by downloading and saving the
 single-file ("fat") version of the code found at this link: {% include linkfile.html file="src_fat/mcpltool_app_fat.c" download=true %}.

 Next, compile it with the command (exchange "gcc" with the name of your compiler - e.g.